Skip links

 OSHA rules also allow states and territories to establish plans that cover only public sector workers (state and local governments).
 In those cases, private-sector workers and employers remain under the jurisdiction of OSHA’s federal program.
 Five other states and one U.S. territory have OSHA-approved state plans that cover only public sector workers, namely: Connecticut, Illinois, Maine, New Jersey, New York, and the Virgin Islands.

-With courses designed by authoritative experts with OSHA-approved providers, Osha Outreach Courses delivers immediate and cost-effective educational solutions that improve your safety, compliance, and risk management initiatives.
+With courses designed by authoritative experts with OSHA-approved providers, OSHA Outreach Courses delivers immediate and cost-effective educational solutions that improve your safety, compliance, and risk management initiatives.

 Exceptions